 Bataan Death March: April 1942

 The surrendered Filipinos and Americans soon were rounded up by the Japanese and forced to march some 65 miles from Mariveles, on the southern end of the Bataan Peninsula, to San Fernando.
-The men were divided into groups of approximately 100, and what became known as the Bataan Death March typically took each group around five days to complete.
+The men were divided into groups of approximately 100, and the march typically took each group around five days to complete.
 The exact figures are unknown, but it is believed that thousands of troops died because of the brutality of their captors, who starved and beat the marchers, and bayoneted those too weak to walk.
 Survivors were taken by rail from San Fernando to prisoner-of-war camps, where thousands more died from disease, mistreatment and starvation.

 Bataan Death March: Aftermath

 America avenged its defeat in the Philippines with the invasion of the island of Leyte in October 1944.
 General Douglas MacArthur (1880-1964), who in 1942 had famously promised to return to the Philippines, made good on his word.
 In February 1945, U.S.-Filipino forces recaptured the Bataan Peninsula, and Manila was liberated in early March.

 After the war, an American military tribunal tried Lieutenant General Homma Masaharu, commander of the Japanese invasion forces in the Philippines.
 He was held responsible for the death march, a war crime, and was executed by firing squad on April 3, 1946.